 Of course, using all of those features is also dependent on the actual law and legal restrictions concerning each and every market you wish to enter.

-It’s often forced into code by law, but is also considered as a helpful asset for thousands of gamblers around the world.
+It’s often forced into code by law but is also considered a helpful asset for thousands of gamblers around the world.
 A help center should consist of: